 I visited Soranoiro’s location in Tokyo Station’s Ramen Street, one of the top places to visit in Tokyo, with my dad and brother.
 The vegetarian ramen here was my dad’s favorite meal during his entire trip to Japan!

 MUJI is a high-quality Japanese retail and home goods company that has opened up shop in cities around the world including New York, Sydney, Singapore, Bangkok, and more.
 It’s known for its simple yet chic styles, without any outward branding or labels.
-Large MUJI department stores can be found around Tokyo, but some of them have an extra special offering: Cafe & Meal MUJI, or MUJI Cafe (found at the Shibuya, Shinjuku or Ueno MUJI in Tokyo).
+Large MUJI department stores can be found around Tokyo, but some of them have an extra special offering: Cafe & Meal MUJI, or MUJI Cafe.

 Fuel up before or after your MUJI shop at their stylish cafe, which even has its own blog page.
 Best visited for brunch or lunch, food is served cafeteria-style with servers filling your plates with the day’s specials.
 Food is inspired by fresh and seasonal ingredients, and you can bet there are plenty of both meat, vegetarian, and vegan options available.
 Rice and miso soup are included in the meal as well.